What is a kidney biopsy?

 which may interfere with the placement of the biopsy needle.

-- You may feel discomfort or pressure when the healthcare provider takes the sample.
+You may feel mild pain or pressure when the healthcare provider takes the sample.

 tissue sample.
 If so, the same puncture process will be repeated.

-- When the needle is withdrawn, firm pressure will be applied to the biopsy site to
+When the needle is removed, firm pressure will be applied to the biopsy site to stop

 Your recovery will vary depending on the type of procedure done and your healthcare